brajeshwar/brajeshwar.github.io/_posts/2012/2012-06-26-move-over-instragram-forensicagps-turns-crappy-photos-3d-renders.md

----
-layout: post
-title: Move Over Instragram - ForensicaGPS turns crappy photos into 3D Renders
+# Move Over Instragram - ForensicaGPS turns crappy photos into 3D Renders
----

 Rarely are thieves, animators and illustrators frightened by the same technology -- but all of the above should be on the lookout for Animetrics' new software - [Forensica GPS](http://animetrics.com/?content=products/forensicaGPS).
 This new software-based technology is able to turn low-res photos into stunning 3D renders.